meng1994412/CBIR/README.md

 python search.py --dataset ukbench --features_db output/features.hdf5 --bovw_db output/bovw.hdf5 --codebook output/vocab.cpickle --relevant ukbench/relevant.json --query ukbench/ukbench00364.jpg
 ```

 In the UKBench dataset, since every subject has 4 relevant images with different viewpoints, the best performance will have top 4 images which are relevant to the query image and the worst will have none relevant to the query image.
 The top 20 results from search engine will be displayed.
+The displayed images has been resized for displaying purposes only.

 Here are two samples that top 4 results are all relevant to the query image.